Peril of the Week – The Valentine’s Breakup

 There’s no good time to break up with the woman or man in your life.
 However, there are some SACRED days that one should respect when it comes to matters of the heart.
 These days include Christmas, New Year’s, Birthdays, and of course, Valentine’s Day.

-We all remember that Jessica Simpson got dumped by football star, Tony Romo the day before her birthday bash.
-Romo didn’t want to be the “Ken” in her “Ken and Barbie” theme party.
+Many of us remember when Jessica Simpson got dumped by football star, Tony Romo the day before her birthday bash.
+Romo didn’t want to be the “Ken” in her “Ken and Barbie” themed party.
+Well, they’ve both moved on and we’ve moved onto the famous Facebook breakup chart, which spread like wildfire on the Internet last year.
+We’re now once reminded again that breakups are in a peak period leading up to Valentine’s Day.

-Flash forward to Valentine’s week.
-A handsome gentleman was courting a woman that he met in an online dating site.
+And so the story goes in our featured Peril of the Week, where a handsome gentleman had been courting a woman that he met in an online dating site.
 He said he wanted to pursue a romantic relationship with her.
 He was smitten.
 He called her daily, told her she was beautiful, and made plans for future dates.
-Everything seemed to be going well and she expected an invitation for Valentine’s Day as he said he wasn’t dating anyone else.
-It appeared he was doing everything right.
+Everything seemed to be going well.
+He said he wasn’t dating anyone else, so naturally she expected an invitation for Valentine’s Day.

-Suddenly, one week before Valentine’s Day, he cancelled their plans for the weekend, without an excuse.
+Suddenly, one week before Valentine’s Day, he canceled their plans for the weekend without an excuse.
 He rescheduled for the following week–the week where you should already know if you are on the calendar for February 14th.

 Then came the arrival of the e-mail breakup just a few days before Valentine’s Day.
 The one where he said, “Let’s be friends.”